On topology changes in quantum field theory and quantum gravity: Conclusions and outlook

 Future developments would have to improve the methods of stochastic quantization.
 Unfortunately, the theory of relativistic stochastic processes is, despite some attempts, still not very developed and unsatisfactory.
 Neither fermionic fields have been described, nor has the stochastic process driving these equations been fully understood.

-If one accepts the consequences of Hawking's and Geroch's singularity theorems, one has to find ways to make quantum fields compatible with the occurrence of singularities.
-Apparently, the known formalism of quantum field theory is based on aspects of functional analysis that need sufficiently smooth structures.
-Singularities are only compatible with this, if they are such that they can be added as boundary points (and even this only after one has extended the notion of derivatives appropriately).
-In order to make quantum fields compatible with singularities, we have to change some of the fundamental definitions of quantum field theories.
+If one accepts the consequences of Hawking's and Geroch's singularity theorems and of Hawking's space-time foam calculation, one has to find ways to make quantum fields compatible with the occurrence of singularities.
+The formalism of quantum field theory is based on aspects of functional analysis that need sufficiently smooth structures.
+It appears that in order to make quantum fields fully compatible with singularities, we have to change some of the fundamental definitions of quantum field theories.